Basic Application Requirements

 There are many resources on the diaconte for both the men and wives of married men who are interested in the diaconate.
 Time invested in a search for knowledge will help in a healthy discussion about this ministry with your family and pastor.

-Information Days are held in English and Spanish.
+Information Days are held by Zoom, available in both English and Spanish.
+To sign up for the next Virtual Information Day, click here.

 Information required: